Author: Dr. Jean-Paul Rodrigue

 Still, many challenges are impacting future developments in international trade and transportation, mostly in terms of demographics, political, supply chain, energy, and environmental issues.
 While the global population and its derived demand will continue to grow and reach around 9 billion by 2050, demographic changes such as the aging of the population, particularly in developed economies, will transform consumption patterns as a growing share of the population shifts from wealth-producing (working and saving) to wealth consuming (selling saved assets).
 Demographic trends in North America, Europe, and East Asia (e.g. Japan, South Korea, Taiwan) may not place them as drivers of global trade, a function they have assumed in recent decades.
 The demographic dividend in terms of peak share of the working-age population that many countries benefited from, particularly China, will recede.

-The regulatory environment and the involvement of governments, either directly or indirectly, is subject to increasing contention.
+The regulatory environment and the involvement of governments, either directly or indirectly, are subject to increasing contention.
 Reforms in agricultural trade have not been effectively carried on, implying that many governments (e.g. in the EU) provide high subsidy levels to their agricultural sectors, undermining the competitiveness of foreign agricultural goods.
 This is undertaken with the intent to protect their agriculture, considering the risks associated with dependency on foreign providers and possible fluctuations in prices.
 Intellectual property rights remain a contentious issue as well since many goods are duplicated, undermining the brands of major manufacturers and retailers.
 There is also a whole array of subsidies that influence the competitiveness of exports, such as low energy and land costs and tax reductions.
 The rise of protectionist policies, as exemplified by higher tariffs imposed by the American government on several Chinese goods, is underlining a contentious trade environment.

 As both maritime and air freight transportation depend on petroleum, international trade remains influenced by fluctuations in energy prices.
 The paradox has become that periods of high energy prices usually impose a rationalization of international trade and its underlying supply chains.
 However, periods of low or sharply declining energy prices, which should benefit international transportation, are linked with economic recessions.
 Environmental issues have also become more salient with the growing tendency of the public sector to regulate components of international transportation that are judged to have negative externalities.
 International trade enables several countries to mask their energy consumption and pollutant emissions by importing goods that are produced elsewhere and where environmental externalities are generated.
 Thus, international trade has permitted a shift in the international division of production, but also a division between the generation of environmental externalities and the consumption of the goods related to these externalities.